rahernandez188/gameAPI/README.md

 ```
 bash build.sh
 ```
-You can check the images running `docker image ls`.
+You can check the images with the command `docker image ls`.

 ## Run Game API